The Xometry app works best with JavaScript enabled!

 Whatever the wire type, it can only be used once and has only scrap value after use.
 The material breaks down during the electrical discharge process.
 EDM wire is sold by weight and classification.
 Its handling makes the difference between an optimized setup and one that is disrupted by breakages, poor precision, or other production interruptions.

 Wire EDM can cut all metals.
-In particular, it is used for cutting: pre-hardened die steels, titanium, austenitic stainless steels, tungsten, and molybdenum.
-Though functional, it is generally not cost-effective to cut soft materials such as: copper, bronze, brass, and non-hardened steel, all of which can be easily machined by cheaper conventional means.
+In particular, it is used for cutting pre-hardened die steels, titanium, austenitic stainless steels, tungsten, and molybdenum.
+Though functional, it is generally not cost-effective to cut soft materials such as copper, bronze, brass, and non-hardened steel, all of which can be easily machined by cheaper conventional means.
 However, if the part must be manufactured in a single stage or with no added heat, EDM is the only practical option.

-How Does Wire-Cut EDM Work?
+How Wire-Cut EDM Works

 Arc-eroded material from both the work (the equivalent of cuttings or swarf) and the electrode is flushed out of the cut area by the dielectric liquid.
 As the arc erodes the workpiece, the table advances the work along a preprogrammed path.
 This process results in the most precise and fine cutting available from any CNC equipment.
 The machining process aims to maintain a very small spark gap, across which the arc forms.
 At no time should the electrode wire actually touch the workpiece.